 I’ve been cooking weeknight dinners for my family for a little over three year now.
-This mealpractice has been a wonderful way to ensure my kids eat at least one nutritious meal a day and has helped me stave off a few extra pounds.
+This mealpractice has been a wonderful way to ensure my kids eat at least one nutritious meal a day and maintain a healthy diet for myself.

 Of course, the flaw in these services is that they’re packaging fresh ingredients and shipping them across the country in a box filled with ice.
 It’s not very economical.
-Once I was a little more comfortable in the kitchen I switched to mealplanning sites like PlateJoy and eMeals and purchased my ingredients locally.
+Once I was a little more comfortable in the kitchen I switched to meal planning sites that provided weekly recipes and allowed me to purchase ingredients locally.

-Again these worked well for a while but eventually I became frustrated as they fall short in several critical ares.
-In particular they don’t cater to the core meals that you make often which make up the cornerstone of any successful mealpractice.
+While these worked well for a while, I eventually became frustrated with the limited options and the lack of customization.
+In particular they don’t cater to the core meals that you make most often.

 Mealpractice makes it easy to add your core meals

-Existing recipe and meal planning sites seem to focus their energy on their catalog of recipes and UI elements like creating shopping lists, and building menus.
-But when it comes to users adding their own recipes the process is cumbersome and the results are poor.
+The existing meal planning sites I've used have beautiful interfaces for creating shopping lists and building out menus.
+But when it comes to users adding their own recipes the process is cumbersome at best.

 This is fine if you’re going to rely 100% on the recipes from a single site for all your meals.
 But in my experience there simply aren’t enough recipes on any one app matching my tastes and nutritional goals.
 After a few months the recipes being suggested are mostly thing’s I’ve either cooked before or rejected in the past.

-One of the goals for Mealpractice is to make it easy to add your own recipes to your recipe book.
-This is achieved through automated ingredient parsing, simple image uploads, and a recipe steps builder.
+Therefore the first goal for MealPractice.com is to make it easy for users to add their own recipes to their recipe book.
+This is accomplished through automated ingredient parsing, easy image uploads, and a recipe builder augmented by artificial intelligence.

 Mealpractice allows you to track the meals you actually eat.

-Three years into my own mealpractice I’ve found that there’s a handful of recipes I make at least once a month.
-While I love mixing in new recipes, having a stable of core meals to fall back on provides a number of benefits.
+After three years of making weeknight dinners, I've found a handful of recipes that I make at least once a month.
+While trying new recipes is fun, having a set of core meals provides a number of benefits.

-For starters it makes it really easy to cook.
+For starters it makes it them really easy to cook.
 Since I’ve made the meals numerous times, I can usually whip them up with only a few glances at the recipe.
-Plus I know it will taste good and that I’ll feel good after eating it.
-That rare combination of being delicious while meeting my nutritional goals is hard to find.
+Additionally, they are both delicious and meet my nutritional goals.

 Here too existing mealplanning sites fall short as they make it hard to find the recipes you’ve made most often.
 Usually they provide some kind of favorites list, but you have to keep it up to date.
-Forgot to add a meal you liked to your favorites?
+Forgot to add a meal you liked?
 Good luck digging through all your old menus to find it.
-Added a meal you liked at the time but hasn’t sounded appetizing since?
-You have to manually remove it.

-By tracking the meals that you actually eat Mealpractice make it easier to plan, shop, and cook for your core meals.
+By tracking the meals that are actually eaten, Mealpractice makes it easier to plan, shop, and cook for your core meals.